chriskrycho/v4.chriskrycho.com/now.txt

 ---

+<i class=editorial>Last updated Monday, NOvember 13, 2017.</i>

 ## Life

-- We're about to move to Colorado---probably heading out from North Carolina in mid to late October.
+- We've just moved to Colorado---we left North Carolina in mid-October.
 We're buying a ridiculously amazing house on a ridiculously amazing lot: literally a mountain lake house in the foothills of the Front Range in Monument, Colorado.
 - We got to see totality in the 2017 total solar eclipse!
 It was the most amazing thing I've ever seen.
-- I'm training for a full marathon ([City of Oaks](http://cityofoaksmarathon.com), at which I've run the half marathon event 3 of the 4 years we've lived here).
-Mileage is getting there, but given the move I'm currently not sure I'll actually be able to participate.

 ## Speaking